LI-Lok-Hin/rl/README.md

 ```cmd
 python examples/train_folder.py --folder-name training_agent
 ```
-3. Evaluate the performance of agent stored as rl-main/trained/training_agent by ploting graph of rewards over time steps, and save video of performance of agent with fps of 15.
+3. Evaluate the performance of agent stored as rl-main/trained/training_agent by ploting graph of rewards over time steps, and save video of performance of agent with fps of 15:
 ```cmd
 python examples/evaluate.py --folder-name training_agent --fps 15
 ```
-4. Plot the reward over time steps for two agents, rl-main/trained/DDQN and rl-main/trained/PPO, on the same graph for comparing their performance.
+4. Plot the reward over time steps for two agents, rl-main/trained/DDQN and rl-main/trained/PPO, on the same graph for comparing their performance:
 ```cmd
 python examples/plot_metrics.py --folder-names DDQN PPO
 ```